 Parents & Family

-Thank you for supporting your student's desire to study abroad.
-A study abroad experience is closely linked to higher grade point averages, graduating on-time, and is key to career development as companies seek employees with intercultural communication skills.
+Thank you for supporting your student's desire to study abroad!
+A study abroad experience is closely linked to higher GPA, on-time graduation, and career development as companies seek employees with intercultural communication skills.

-Study abroad programs have a variety of different financial models and time commitments.
-Pace Abroad is committed to high academic standards and your student will work with a study abroad advisor as well as their academic advisor to ensure their study abroad program is the right fit personally and academically.
+Pace offers study abroad programs with different financial models and duration.
+Pace is committed to high academic standards, and your student will work with a study abroad advisor in tandem with their academic advisor to ensure that their study abroad program is the right fit personally and academically.

-- VISIT THE FINANCIAL AID OFFICE.
-Your student will meet with a Study Abroad Coordinator to discuss budget including tuition, fees, books, housing, meals and airfare.
-Additional expenses may include passport, visa, housing deposits and personal expenses.
-Students should meet with the financial aid office to determine what is applicable towards their semester abroad.
+- Visit the Financial Aid Office.
+Your student will meet with a Study Abroad Advisor to discuss budget including tuition, fees, books, housing, meals and airfare.
+Additional expenses may include passport, visa, housing deposits, and personal expenses.
+Students should meet with Pace's Financial Aid office to determine what is applicable towards their semester abroad.

-- MEET WITH THE STUDY ABROAD COORDINATOR.
-Appointments available during walkin hours, and by appointment.
-Student must schedule appointment.
+- Meet with the Study Abroad Advisor.
+Appointments available during walk-in hours, and by appointment.
+Students must schedule an appointment.

-- ATTEND THE PRE-DEPARTURE SESSION.
-The Pre-departure session includes information regarding registration, money, health, safety, culture shock, etc. Pre-departure sessions are held once a semester for departing students and their parents.
+- Attend the Pre-departure session.
+The pre-departure session includes information regarding registration, money, health, safety, culture shock, etc. Pre-departure sessions are held once a semester for departing students, and parents may attend.
 Contact the study abroad office for dates and times.

-- CONTACT YOUR BANK AND/OR CREDIT CARD COMPANY.
+- Contact your bank/credit card company.
 Students must notify their bank and/or credit card company while they will be abroad.
-If your bank has not been notified and they notice international charges, they may freeze the account for your safety.
+If your bank has not been notified and they notice international charges, they may freeze the account for your student's safety.
 You should also ask your bank about fees that your student will incur for withdrawing money abroad and/or using his/her credit card.
 These fees vary from bank to bank.
 Some banks may have sister banks abroad that you can use without a fee.

-- BECOME FAMILIAR WITH SKYPE, FACE TIME and communication apps.
+- Familiarize yourself with Skype, FaceTime, WhatsApp, and other communication apps.
 Many families rely on Skype to communicate with their student abroad.
 If you have a smart phone there are also apps (WhatsApp, FaceTime, etc.) available that will allow you to text or video chat with your student.

-- HAVE YOUR STUDENT REGISTER WITH STEP.
-The Smart Traveler Enrollment Program (STEP) is a free service to allow U.S. citizens and nationals traveling abroad to enroll their trip with the nearest U.S. Embassy or Consulate.
+- Have your student register with STEP.
+Smart Traveler Enrollment Program (STEP) is a free service that allows U.S. citizens traveling abroad to enroll their trip with the nearest U.S. Embassy or Consulate.

-- OBTAIN A PASSPORT.
-In case of an emergency it is recommended that a parent/ guardian have a passport.
+- Get a passport.
+In case of an emergency, it is recommended that a parent/ guardian have a passport.
 Visit the U.S. Department of State website for details.